 Skills every physician in training should have for family medicine but won't be tested for on the board exam:

 - Empathy, empathy, empathy.
 The ability to put yourself in your patients' shoes is really crucial.

 - You get a late CT scan result—think of how stressed the patient is waiting to hear—you could call tomorrow, but get it done now.

 - You get a patient call about a child with a runny nose.
 Don't get frustrated—realize that parent is at the end of what they can handle and needs advice.

 - Are you running behind?
 Take a deep breath, and slow down.
 Don't let yourself show that you are rushed.
 Think of how that makes the patient feel.

 - As I tell students, you may be busy and stressed, but remember this next patient may be one of 25 for you, but for them, it is a big deal to see a doctor, and they might remember that visit the rest of their life.
 Give them your full attention.

 One question physicians in training should ask themselves before pursuing family medicine: Do I enjoy getting to know people well?
 Would it be rewarding for me to develop meaningful and long-lasting relationships with patients?
-Do I find it satisfying being on the front lines of patient care, and putting the pieces together to help solve my patient's problems?
-Would I like to be the leader of a team of health care professionals, working together to care for a wide variety of patients?
+Would I enjoy being the leader of a team of health care professionals, working together to care for a wide variety of patients?